excailbur8/F28ED-NSS-Bot/README.md

 F28ED Group117 NSS Bot Project

+The following is a description of the official Microsoft documentation:

 This folder contains a Bot Project created with Bot Framework Composer.

 The full documentation for Composer lives here: